-Refer to Chapter 3 of the District Plan for a list of information required with each application.
-This includes a design statement that will describe how the proposal satisfies relevant design guidelines and objectives.
+Chapter 3 of the District Plan lists all the information required to be submitted with each application.
+This includes a design statement describing how the proposal satisfies relevant design guidelines and objectives.
+A heritage assessment will also be required for heritage items and heritage areas, in accordance with the provisions of Chapters 20 and 21 of the District Plan.